vincenzo-gulisano/romeo/image/exp_logs_paras.md

 2. remove soft latency threshold
 3. agent gets extra +30 after finishing 10 steps and +60 for finishing all the steps of this episode
 4. each episode has 100 steps (not 200 steps)

+## Exp16-2
+1. Synthetic, 4 policies, 120 episodes, 1000 steps for each episode

+## Exp16-3
+1. exactly repeat Exp16.2 with the same setup to see if the behavior is the same

+## Exp16-4
+1. no cpu violations
+2. update target network every 1000 steps not 20 episodes
+3. store entropy of the action for each step
+4. 120 episodes and 1000 stpes per episode